 Staller named it a conference bike because it’s where “the boardroom meets the gym“.
-It’s not a tandem, but instead all seven passengers sit in a circle.
+It’s not a tandem, but instead, all seven passengers sit in a circle.
 It steers like a car with Volkswagen steering.

-So that even those who are cycling backward, or sideways, can contribute equally to the forward motion, everyone has pedals which are connected to a circular shaft (a universal joint) with a chain that goes to the rear wheels.
+So that even those who are cycling backward, or sideways, can contribute equally to the forward motion, everyone has pedals that are connected to a circular shaft (a universal joint) with a chain that goes to the rear wheels.